 Paris → Loire Valley → Brittany

-Natural Dye Demonstrations + European Dye Traditions + Medieval Tapestries + History of Trade from East to West + Modern Organic Chemistry
+Natural Dye Demonstrations Workshop (5 days) + European Dye Traditions to Modern Organic Chemistry + Medieval Tapestries to Contemporary Textile + Paleolithic Landscape to Trade from East to West

 Led by Yoshiko I. Wada

-Led by Yoshiko Iwamoto Wada, founder of Slow Fiber Studios and producer of the Natural Dye Workshop film series, the 2nd France Study Tour will explore Paris and the cultural regions of the Loire Valley and Brittany, inhabited by humans since the Lower Paleolithic Period.
+Led by Yoshiko Iwamoto Wada, founder of Slow Fiber Studios and producer of the Natural Dye Workshop film series, the 2nd France Program will explore Paris and the cultural regions of the Loire Valley and Brittany, inhabited by humans since the Lower Paleolithic Period.

 Focus on some of the most precious textile works in history, including the Apocalypse Tapestry, a 600 year–old naturally dyed masterpiece spanning 140m.
 Gain a deeper understanding of European textile manufacturing, from medieval dyeing processes to the rise of industrial cotton mills and global trade, to Michel Garcia’s insights into modern organic chemistry.
 Join him at his new studio in Brittany as he continues his research and experimentation to unlock the mysteries of natural colors.

 Michel Garcia is a world-renowned botanist, chemist, naturalist, and natural dye expert.
 He is the founder of Couleur Garance (1998) in Lauris, France, and established Le Jardin Conservatoire de Plantes Tinctoriales (Botanical Garden of Dye Plants) in 2000 as a horticultural resource for chemists, natural dye researchers, and botanists.
 He has been instrumental in revitalizing the natural dye practice in France and abroad.